 - Westerly 25 to 30 knots turning northwesterly 15 to 25 knots in the morning.

 - Northwesterly 20 to 25 knots increasing to 20 to 30 knots before dawn then decreasing to 15 to 25 knots before dawn.

-- Southwesterly 10 to 15 knots decreasing to about 10 knots in the morning then becoming north to northwesterly in the middle of the day.
+- Westerly 10 to 15 knots decreasing to about 10 knots during the morning then tending southwesterly 10 to 15 knots during the day.